 Iconography

-Later, I began to develop a solid filled icon style that could be used to add more color and visual interest where needed.
-These solid filled icons also helped to serve as a starting point for more detailed illustrations.
-After hiring a team of designers, I worked with my team to refine and expand the library to over 200 icons.
+Later, I developed a solid filled icon style to add more color and visual interest where needed.
+These icons also served as a starting point for more detailed illustrations.
+After hiring a team of designers, I worked with them to refine and expand the library to over 200 icons.

 Photography